If you are looking for a calming drink to ease your nerves, you might be pleasantly pleased by the large variety of

 Two other research studies have confirmed that tart cherry juice is beneficial for sleep as well: one was with both older adults and young adults and they drank cherry juice both in the morning and the evening.

 Tart cherries may also have beneficial effects on the brain, may reduce arthritis, and may improve memory.
-Rich in antioxidants, they are also helpful at promoting healthy aging by reducing oxidative stress.
+Rich in antioxidants, they are also helpful in promoting healthy aging by reducing oxidative stress.

 The Journal of Medicinal Foods showed similar results of cherry juice: better sleep duration and quality in older adults.
 Melatonin levels in the blood also improved.